conversation/chrome_debugger/README.md

       puts "image_payload:     #{document.encoded_bytes("Image")}"
     end

-Refer to the ChromeDebugger::Client and ChromeDebugger::Document for detailed docs.
+Refer to the ChromeDebugger::Client and ChromeDebugger::Document classes for detailed docs.

 ChromeDebugger::Client starts and manages a new chrome session.